-4. Loan Cost Provisions.
+3. Loan Cost Provisions.

-The Buyer may ask the Seller to contribute toward the Buyer's loan costs.
-For FHA/RD and VA loans, the Seller contribution shall include any non-allowable costs including Buyer's closing agent fee on a VA loan and if the non-allowables are more than the amount requested, the Seller will pay them nonetheless.
-If the box is checked at the end of this provision, the Buyer shall pay the Buyer's share of the escrow fee for a VA loan as Buyer may pay no more than 1% of the amount of the loan.
+Buyer may ask Seller to contribute toward the Buyer's loan costs.
+For FHA/RD and VA loans, Seller contribution shall include any nonallowable costs including Buyer's closing agent fee on a VA loan and if the non-allowables are more than the amount requested, Seller will pay them nonetheless.
+If the box is checked at the end of this provision, Buyer shall pay the Buyer's share of the escrow fee for a VA loan as Buyer may pay no more than 1% of the amount of the loan.

-5. Earnest Money.
+4. Earnest Money.

-If Buyer has not waived the contingency and is unable to obtain financing after a good faith effort, then the agreement shall terminate and the earnest money shall be refunded to the Buyer if the Buyer provides a decline letter from the lender that states: 1) the date of application, 2) that Buyer had sufficient funds to close the sale and 3) the reason the Buyer's application was declined.
-If the Seller terminates under the "fish or cut bait notice" no such letter is required to refund the earnest money to the Buyer.
+If Buyer has not waived the contingency and is unable to obtain financing after a good faith effort, then the agreement shall terminate and the earnest money shall be refunded to Buyer if Buyer provides a decline letter from the lender that states: 1) the date of application, 2) that Buyer had sufficient funds to close the sale and 3) the reason Buyer's application was declined.
+If Seller terminates under the "fish or cut bait notice" no such letter is required to refund the earnest money to Buyer.